abhi070399/XGBoost-modeling/README.md

 If you use this code in your research, please cite it as:

-Maurya, A. (2025).
+Maurya, A., & Chakrapani, G. J. (2025) (2025).
 XGBoost Modeling for Groundwater Prediction.
 GitHub. https://github.com/abhi070399/XGBoost-modeling

 ## Contact